 - See MDARD’s website for more information including biosecurity measures.

-- If you have backyard poultry, increase your biosecurity practices.
+- If you have backyard poultry or domestic cattle, increase your biosecurity practices.
 This includes limiting the exposure to wild birds and restricting outdoor access to your flock.

 - It’s imperative that farmers and producers follow strict biosecurity practices to protect their flocks.
 Domestic poultry raised outdoors have a much greater risk of being exposed to diseases like avian influenza because they are more likely to interact with wild birds/poultry which could carry the disease.